randyzwitch/ECharts.jl/docs/xy_combos.md

 ---

 layout: minimal
-title: ECharts.jl - A Julia package for generating visualizations using ECharts
+title: XY Combination Plots

 ---

 ## XY Combination Plots
-The functions `areaplot`, `barplot`, `lineplot` and `scatterplot` are convenience wrappers around a generic `xy_plot` function (not currently exported).
+The functions `area`, `bar`, `line` and `scatter` are convenience wrappers around a generic `xy_plot` function (not currently exported).
 Each function takes an additional keyword argument `mark` which can take an array of mark types.
-As such, to make a combination of a bar plot and line plot, you can either specify `lineplot` or `barplot`, then set the appropriate mark option to get the desired output.
+As such, to make a combination of a bar plot and line plot, you can either specify `line`, `bar`, etc., then set the appropriate mark option to get the desired output.

 ### Function Keywords
 {% highlight julia %}